keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 * 'Hot' is concrete; 'heat' is abstract
 * 'human' is concrete; 'humanity' is abstract

-* Exercise: You shouldn't try to love 'humnanity' -- why?
+* Exercise: You shouldn't try to love 'humanity' -- why?